NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 Installation
 ************

+EEG-Notebooks is a Python library.
+It runs on all major operating systems (Windows, Linux, Mac).

+If you do not have Python installed, or are not particularly familiar with using it, then we highly recommend downloading and installing the Miniconda(3) Python(3) distribution.
+For users who prefer to use `VirtualEnv`  (`venv`) than `conda` for Python environment management, we provide equivalent installation and usage instructions where relevant.

+The principal purpose of EEG-Noteboks is to allow users to run and create cognitive neuroscience experiments using consumer-grade EEG systems.
+A secondary, complementary, purpose of the tool is to provide various functionalities for the organization, analysis and visualization of the data collected in these experiments.

+As such, there are two principal modes of usage:

+1. Making new EEG recordings, and analyzing the data

+2. Not making EEG recordings, and analyzing existing data

+As may be expected, the installation and setup steps for mode 2 are simpler than mode 1, with the difference being additional hardware and software requirements for measuring, streaming and recording EEG data.
+These requirements, which are device- and operating system-specific, are as follows:

+- `Muse 2016`, `Muse 2`, and `Muse S` recordings on **Windows** require the third-party streaming tool `BlueMuse`. `Bluemuse` deals with establishing a connection between the eeg device and the stimulus-delivery laptop/desktop.

+- `Muse 2016`, `Muse 2`, and `Muse S` recordings on **Linux** and **Mac** require a BLED112 dongle (see below).
+The BLED112 dongle bypasses the native bluetooth hardware, which is not compatible with `muse` device streaming.

+- `OpenBCI` recordings work the same for all operating systems, and do not require any additional hardware or software.

+- 'Usage mode 2' above (no EEG recordings) can be done easily on any operating system without any extra hardware or software.
+We also provide intructions for launching live and free on `Binder` and `GoogleColab`.

 Installing the Python library
 ===============================

 We highly recommend making use of a virtual environment (either `conda` or `virtualenv`) when installing eeg-notebooks.